puavous/browser1k/a23entry/readme.txt

 (also known as "The Old Dude" in Instanssi contexts and Paavo Nieminen in real life.
-The one currently with the Faculty of Information Technology, University of Jyväskylä; email and phone number will be easily found with these clues.
+The one currently with the Faculty of Information Technology, University of Jyvaskyla; email and phone number will be easily found with these clues.
 Happy to be in contact about anything.)

 ** Further credits